 Farming consistently has one of the highest rates of suicide amongst all occupations.

 As more awareness is raised about the subject, the “stiff upper lip” mentality that has been entrenched in farming for generations is slowly diminishing and people are beginning to open up and talk about how they are really feeling.
-But the fact that the numbers of those taking their own life are not decreasing shows that much more needs to be done to tackle this issue.

 When it comes to farming, it is very easy to underestimate just how important the mind is.
 Along with the body, it is, without doubt, the most important bit of kit a farmer can have.
 If the mind is not well maintained, the consequences can be disastrous – not just to the farmer, but to the farm business and the farm household too.